Light microscope with "infinity optics"

 Fix the lamp with a base and illuminate the sample from a considerable distance.
 Look through the eyepiece and adjust the microscope distance using the gear until you see a focused image of the specimen.

-"Finite optics" versus "Infinite optics"
+"Finite optics" versus "infinite optics"

-"Finite optics" versus "Infinite optics"
+"Finite optics" versus "infinite optics"

 What is the magnification of the intermediate image?
-And what is the magnification after the eyepiece?

-lens magnification
+Objective magnification

-eyepiece magnification
+Eyepiece magnification

 Objective and eyepiece